 |Houston, TX||$149,666 (National Average)||N/A||N/A||N/A||N/A||N/A|

 |United Kingdom (Average)||£65,731||£21,000 – £175,000||£25,000||£40,000||£100,000 – £150,000||Bonuses & commission extra|

 |London||£56,829||£21,000 – £175,000||£25,000||£40,000||£100,000 – £150,000||Bonuses & commission extra|

 Stockbrokers earn their income based on fees and commissions.

 It can either be a flat amount fee on each sale or a percentage commission on every trade they lead to a close.

-The standard commissions range from 1% to 2% for a Full-Service broker.
+A Full-Service broker’s standard commissions range from 1% to 2%.

 For instance, When a client chooses to trade with a broker when purchasing the shares, the broker adds the fee to the total amount, and the client pays a little bit extra.

-Although this might not seem like a lot at first glance, bear in mind that stockbrokers deal with many clients at the same time, and oftentimes clients trade with large sums of money, meaning that the 2% commission translates to $2.000 in some cases.
+Although this might not seem like a lot at first glance, bear in mind that stockbrokers deal with many clients simultaneously, and often clients trade with large sums of money, meaning that the 2% commission translates to $2.000 in some cases.